sgratzl/d3tutorial/README.md

 Then, the basic principles of D3 and its functions are introduced by incrementally implementing an interactive bar chart.
 The example can be implemented manually or directly by editing the [CodePen](https://codepen.io) examples.

 In the second part of this tutorial a more complex multiple coordinated view (MCV) setup is incrementally implemented.
-A multiple coordinated view setup consists of multiple visualizations that are interactivly linked together such as selecting an element in one visualization filters the data in a second one.
+A multiple coordinated view setup consists of multiple visualizations that are interactively linked together such as selecting an element in one visualization filters the data in a second one.
 This is also called linking and brushing.
 Along with this example some guidelines regarding code structure and advanced D3 transitions are given.